 The architecture of the Paris-Saclay heat and cold exchange network has been designed to guarantee users equal and secure access to energy throughout the year.
 In addition to the geothermal resource and recovery heat used to cover basic needs, natural gas boilers have been provided in the centralized installation to meet specific needs and ensure continuity of service during maintenance operations.
 The storage of heat or cold in different states also smoothes production and minimises the use of natural gas, which helps to improve the carbon footprint and energy cost of the network over time.

 Competitive energy costs

 This low dependence on fossil and carbon-based energies also makes the Paris-Saclay network economically competitive.
 Compared to stand-alone solutions, energy costs are much more stable and controlled because they are less subject to variations in fossil fuel prices.
 Subscribers also benefit from better visibility on their costs since the network subscription includes all operating, maintenance, major maintenance, renewal and technical assistance costs.
-In addition, there are incentives to optimize the virtuous behaviour of buildings and therefore the energy bill.
+In addition, there are incentives to optimize energy uses of the occupants and therefore the energy bill.
 Without sacrificing a high level of comfort, users then become actors of thermal flexibility by promoting the operation of the network over its optimal range.

 4/ Key figures